ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/ATP-configure04b.PNG)

-A new tab will appear in your browser with ATP Service Console menu.
+A new browser tab will appear with ATP Service Console menu.
 You can see the ATP Overview and Performance.

 ![](./media/ATP-configure04.PNG)